 If you look closely at the debug, you can see something interesting:

 R2# EIGRP: Sending HELLO on Loopback0 AS 1, Flags 0x0, Seq 0/0 idbQ 0/0 iidbQ un/rely 0/0 EIGRP: Received HELLO on Loopback0 nbr 22.214.171.124 AS 1, Flags 0x0, Seq 0/0 idbQ 0/0

-Hmm interesting it seems R2 is schizophrenic and sending hello packets to its loopback0 interface and also receiving them.
+It seems R2 is schizophrenic and sending and receiving hello packets on its loopback interface.